-Live Nation and DF Concerts were looking for a technical supplier that could provide audio, lighting, and video for all three of the UK Hot Wheels shows.
+Live Nation and DF Concerts were looking for a technical supplier that could provide sound system rental, lighting rental, and video rental for all three of the UK Hot Wheels shows.
 Due to Adlib’s experience working on in the round events on an arena scale, and previous experience in live sports presentation work, they made the introduction to Ehab - the Tour Manager for the Hot Wheels shows.

 The Hot Wheels show is all about monster trucks doing stunts.
 This is interspersed with live presentations, interviews with the drivers, audience interaction, prize giveaways, entrance VT’s, and other branding.
 The monster trucks and presenters use the entire arena’s floor area as well as interacting within the audience.